-Tap into the potential of niche social media communities
+Are you tapping into the potential of niche social media communities?

 You might feel you've missed the boat, that you should be doing more.
 Depending on your progress, your market and your competitors, this will hold true to varying degrees.